garciaalvaro/post-meta-controls/README.txt

 = Setting - Radio =

-The following are all the available options for a Setting - Radio.
+The following are all the available options for a **Setting - Radio**.

 	$radio = array(
 		'type'            => 'radio', // Required.